Follow TV Tropes

 • The dogfight suffers from some very shoddy optical compositing with some of the ship explosions appearing transparent over the background.

-• They Wasted a Perfectly Good Plot: Upon being found by military, Davidge is taken for a Drac turncoat by higher ops.
-This is never brought up for anything and instantly ignored, just skipping over all of it.
-The very next scene has him stealing a ship, while damaging a military installation.
-Which also goes nowhere.
-All of which could be used as another layer of anti-prejudice and anti-war message the story is clearly about.
-But instead, we've got a prolonged sequence in "enemy mine", which then directly cuts to being rescued by fellow human pilots.
-Willis seems to have some serious Hero Insurance.
+• They Wasted a Perfectly Good Plot: Upon being found by military, Davidge is taken for a pro-Drac turncoat by higher ops.
+This is never brought up again, as his superiors seem to instantly forget about it.
+The very next scene has Davidge stealing a ship, while damaging a military installation, which also does not result in any consequences.
+All of this could have been used as another layer of the anti-prejudice and anti-war message the story is clearly about, with Davidge arguing (or defending) his stance that the Dracs shouldn't be humanity's enemy, nor should Earth's military tolerate what the Scavengers are doing.
+But instead, we've got a prolonged sequence in an "enemy mine", which then directly cuts to being rescued by fellow human pilots (who are not at all upset with Davidge).
+Finally, he's permitted to visit the frigging Drac homeworld.
+The guy seems to have some serious Hero Insurance.

 • Ugly Cute: Zammis.
 Dracs are somewhat scary-looking by human standards, but his innocence and naivete make him totally adorable.
 Davidge describes him as "an ugly little cuss", but warmly admits he isn't much worse than some of the baby pictures he used to see in the mess hall.